midhunkalarikkal/FullDomain/Notes/React.md

 }
 ```

-A super constructor is a special constructor in the class hierarchy of object-oriented programming languages.
-It refers to the constructor of the parent class that is being extended in the current class.
-The purpose of using the super constructor with a props argument is to inherit the properties of the parent class and also pass in additional properties as arguments to the child class.
+`Purpose of super()`
+The super() function calls the constructor of the parent class (React.Component), ensuring the parent class is properly initialized.

+`Why Pass props to super(props)`
-The main reason for passing props parameter to super() call is to access this.props in your child constructors.
+Passing props to super() in the construcotr makes this.props available in class.

-When you extend the React.Component class, you must call the parent class's constructor using super().
-If you're planning to access props inside the constructor, you need to pass props to super()

-if we pass props inside super we can call this.props inside constructor other it will be undefined but we can use props alone without this keyword

-Whenever the class component loads or mounted, the constructor is called and then render function is called then the componentDidMount function is called
+Without super(props), this.props inside the constructor will be undefined.

+`Using props Directly`
+Even without passing props to super(), you can still use the props parameter directly in the constructor.
+However, this.props won’t work unless you pass props to super().

+`Key Takeaway`
+Use super(props) if you want to access this.props inside the constructor.
+Otherwise, rely on the props parameter directly.

 # componentDidMount()
 ----------------------
 The componentDidMount lifecycle method is primarily used for making API calls.
-In React, the typical lifecycle of a component is to load the component, render it, and then make API calls to fetch data.
+In React, the typical lifecycle of a class  component is to load the component, render it, and then make API calls to fetch data.

+call construcot
+call render
+call compoenentDidMount

 This method is called after the initial render, allowing you to fetch data and update the component's state with the fetched data, which will subsequently trigger a re-render of the component.